 Note: when we refer to the barrel nut threads we are referring to the internal threads.
 The external threads are a function of specific handguard mounting and have nothing to do with barrel installation.

 308 AR, AR-10 Recoil System

-- Receiver Extension Tube also know as the Buffer Tube.
-This is the long black tube that internally houses the Recoil Buffer and Recoil Buffer Spring.
+- Receiver Extension Tube, also known as the Buffer Tube – This is the long black tube that internally houses the Recoil Buffer and Recoil Buffer Spring.
 Externally the buffer tube secures the buttstock to the rifle.
-Generally speaking there are two classes of receiver extension tube, Carbine Length and Rifle Length.
-There is also an option for “Commercial” and “Mil Spec”.
-Always choose Mil Spec.
+Generally speaking, there are two classes of the receiver extension tube, Carbine Length, and Rifle Length.
+There is also an option for “Commercial” and “Mil-Spec”.
+Always choose Mil-Spec.